Associate Professor and Program Leader, Counselor Education

-Dr. Gintner is an Associate Professor and Program Leader of Counselor Education.
+Dr. Gintner is an Associate Professor and Program Leader of the Counselor Education Program.
 He has been with the counseling unit since August 1984.
-His areas of specialization are diagnostic and treatment guidelines for DSM-5 disorders, substance abuse counseling, positive mental health, and treatment planning.
-His research has focused on differential diagnosis, treatment planning guidelines, motivational strategies with substance abusers, and the incorporation of positive mental health into standard care.
-He is a nationally recognized workshop presenter on topics such as the DSM-5, IDC-10 and best practices in counseling.
-Dr. Gintner was the 2007-2008 President of the American Mental Health Counselors Association, the largest national association for mental health counselors.
-He is a Licensed Professional Counselor and a Board Approved Supervisor of Counselor Interns.
+His areas of specialization are diagnostic and treatment guidelines for DSM-5 disorders, substance abuse counseling, and neuroscience applications in counseling.
+His research has focused on DSM-5, differential diagnosis, treatment planning guidelines and motivational strategies with substance abusers.
+He is a nationally recognized workshop presenter on topics such as the DSM-5, ICD-10 and best practices in counseling.
+Dr. Gintner was the 2007-2008 President of the American Mental Health Counselors Association (AMHCA), the largest national association for mental health counselors.
+Currently, he is a member of the Global Clinical Practice Network of the World Health Organization (WHO), and wa involved in field trials on ICD-11.
+He is a Fellow of the American Counseling Association and is a Licensed Professional Counselor and a Board Approved Supervisor of Counselor Interns.
 His thirty years of clinical experience include work in outpatient mental health, inpatient psychiatric care, chemical dependency, and employee assistance counseling.
-He teaches Theories of Counseling, Counseling for Disabling Conditions, Counseling Children, Internship, and various electives.

 Awards & Honors